go-joe/joe/README.md

 via the `api.example.write` scope.

 Alternatively you can also grant any access to the Example API via `api.example` which includes both the read and write scope beneath it.
-If you choose to you could also allow even more general access to everything in the api via the `api` scope.
-The empty scope "" cannot be granted and will thus always return an error in the permission check.
+If you want you could also allow even more general access to everything in the api via the `api` scope.

 Scopes can be granted statically in code or dynamically in a handler like this: